Brucephalus/Textbooks/Prosocial.md

 If your motivation crumbles when no one’s looking, it was never strength—it was theater.
 Real discipline isn’t built in the spotlight.
 It’s built in the grind, in the dark, when no one gives a damn but you.
 That’s the man who endures.
 That’s the man who _builds_.

-Expansion of Topic 7.3.3.2 **does** result in meaningful non-speculative substance within scope.
-Expansion follows:

 ##### 7.3.3.2 Looking Strong vs. Being Useful

 It’s possible to be shredded and still be functionally useless.
 Can you sprint when it matters?
 Can you carry a heavy load across rough terrain?
 Can you protect someone in danger—or even stay calm under pressure?
 If you train just to look good on camera, you're building aesthetics, not _capability_.
 And when it counts, capability wins every time.